kubevirt/demo/README.md

 ### Deploy KubeVirt

-This demo assumes that `minikube` is up and running and `kubectl` available on your system.
-If not, then please take a look at the guide [below](#setting-up-minikube)
+This demo assumes that `minikube` is [configured and running as described below](#setting-up-minikube) and that `kubectl` is available on your system.

 With minikube *RUNNING*, you can easily deploy KubeVirt: